ankaAR/bestiario5e/_creatures/glabrezu.md

 ***Multiataque.*** The glabrezu makes four attacks: two with its pincers and two with its fists.
 Alternatively, it makes two attacks with its pincers and casts one spell.

 ***Pincer.*** Melee Weapon Attack: +9 al ataque, alcance 10 pies, un objetivo.
-Impacto: 16 (2d10 + 5) bludgeoning damage.
+Impacto: 16 (2d10 + 5) puntos de daño contundente.
 If the target is a Medium or smaller creature, it is grappled (escape DC 15).
 The glabrezu has two pincers, each of which can grapple only one target.

 ***Fist.*** Melee Weapon Attack: +9 al ataque, alcance 5 pies, un objetivo.
-Impacto: 7 (2d4 + 2) bludgeoning damage.
+Impacto: 7 (2d4 + 2) puntos de daño contundente.

 ***Variant: Summon Demon (1/Day).*** The demon chooses what to summon and attempts a magical summoning.